Thai Chicken Salad

 Substitutions

-I designed this recipe to incorporate my favorite vegetables and flavors; however, you might not like the same foods as me, so here are some substitutions you can make.
+I designed this recipe to incorporate my favorite vegetables and flavors; however, if you prefer different ingredients, here are some substitutions you can make.

 Protein

-Instead of chicken, trying using cooked shrimp, ground pork or tofu, for a vegetarian or vegan version.
-For added convenience, consider using pre-cooked rotisserie chicken or canned chicken breast.
+Instead of chicken, try using cooked shrimp, ground pork or tofu, for a vegetarian or vegan version.
+For added convenience, use pre-cooked rotisserie chicken or canned chicken breast.
 I just get pre-shredded cooked chicken from the deli counter at my local grocery store.

 Vegetables